dori-dev/django-blog/README.md

 Create beautiful blog with django.

+- [ ] add new hint for todoapp in login
 - [ ] each style file with block for each html code
 - [ ] add TODO page
 - [ ] make fake user and articles with selenium